 What You Need to Know: Academic Affairs

-Classes look and feel a little different this fall.
+Classes look and feel a little different.
 Use this information to navigate new procedures and find the resources you need.

 The 2020-2021 Academic Calendar has been revised with the goal of keeping students on campus to reduce their risk of exposure and potential virus surge in our communities.